ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-moving/index.md

 ## Lock Position

-The column property `lockPosition` locks columns to the first position in the grid.
-When `lockPosition=true`, the column will always appear first, cannot be dragged by the user, and cannot be moved out of position by dragging other columns.
+The column property `lockPosition` locks columns to one side of the grid.
+When `lockPosition` is set as either `"left"` or `"right"`, the column will always be locked to that position, cannot be dragged by the user, and cannot be moved out of position by dragging other columns.

 ## Suppress Movable &amp; Lock Position Example

 The example below demonstrates these properties as follows:

-- The **Age** column is locked as the first column in the scrollable area of the grid.
+- The **Age** column is locked `"left"` as the first column in the scrollable area of the grid.
 It is not possible to move this column, or have other columns moved over it to impact its position.
-As a result the **Age** column marks the beginning of the scrollable area regardless of its position.
+As a result the **Age** column marks the beginning of the scrollable area regardless of its position within the column definitions.
+- The **Total** column is locked `"right"` and likewise its position can not be impacted by moving other columns.
 - The **Athlete** column has moving suppressed.
 It is not possible to move this column, but it is possible to move other columns around it.
 - The grid has `suppressDragLeaveHidesColumns=true` so columns dragged outside of the grid are not hidden (normally dragging a column out of the grid will hide the column).
-- The **Age** and **Athlete** columns have the user provided `locked-col` and `suppress-movable-col` CSS classes applied to them respectively to change the background colour.
+- The **Age** **Total** and **Athlete** columns have the user provided `locked-col` and `suppress-movable-col` CSS classes applied to them respectively to change the background colour.

 <grid-example title='Column Suppress & Lock' name='suppress-and-lock' type='generated'></grid-example>